GameFoundry/bsf/Documentation/Manuals/Native/User/animationClip.md

 Both animation types are controlled via @ref bs::AnimationClip "AnimationClip"%s.

 Animation clip consists of a set of animation curves, each animating either a bone or a set of morph shapes.
-Each animation curve has a set of keyframes (time and position pairs).
+Each animation curve has a set of keyframes (time and value pairs).
 As animation is playing, time moves forward and the system interpolates between those keyframes and applies the latest available value, which produces the animation.
 Knowledge of this internal structure is not necessary to play animation, but it will be useful to know when we explain some more advanced features below.

 # Import
 Animation clips are imported from the same source file that contains the mesh object.
 The import process is similar to how we imported physics meshes, using **Importer::importAll()** to retrieve the clips.